 Understanding and working through the probate process following the death of a loved one is difficult.
-Guidance from an experienced southern Ohio probate and estate administration attorney like Xavier W. Staggs at Jenkins Fenstermaker, PLLC can lighten the burden, avoid unnecessary delays, and help you move forward.
+Guidance from an experienced southern Ohio probate and estate administration attorney at Jenkins Fenstermaker, PLLC can lighten the burden, avoid unnecessary delays, and help you move forward.

 The Southern Ohio Probate Process

 Title 21 of Ohio Laws and Administrative Rules outlines the formal processes of Ohio probate.
 There are many components to the probate and estate administration process.
 Finding and following the applicable procedures can be complicated, because the procedure can vary depending on whether or not there is a will or other estate planning documents in place by the decedent.